 Unnecessary medical treatment may occur for a number of reasons, including health care fraud, surgical error, or diagnostic malpractice.
 For instance, a doctor may misdiagnose a patient’s medical condition or the severity of a medical condition, and perform an unnecessary medical procedure as a result.
 In other cases, a doctor or hospital may perform unnecessary medical procedures in order to obtain illegal kickbacks or bill the Medicare or Medicaid system for the unnecessary medical procedures, like the allegations currently pending against Sacred Heart Hospital, its executives, and doctors.

 In any event, when an unnecessary medical treatment is performed because of physician negligence or misconduct, the patient may be entitled to recover damages in a medical malpractice lawsuit.
 Damages recoverable in a medical malpractice claim for unnecessary treatment include recovery for medical bills, reduced quality of life, and pain and suffering.
 If the unnecessary treatment led to lost wages or reduced earning capacity, victims may be able to recover damages for those costs as well.

-The Chicago medical malpractice attorneys at Ankin Law Office, LLC focus on representing the victims of medical malpractice in lawsuits against negligent doctors, hospitals, and other health care providers.
+The Chicago medical malpractice attorneys at Ankin Law focus on representing the victims of medical malpractice in lawsuits against negligent doctors, hospitals, and other health care providers.
 If you or a loved one was a patient of Sacred Heart Hospital or the victim of medical malpractice, contact our office at (312) 600-0000 to schedule a free consultation with one of our skilled Chicago medical malpractice attorneys.